janduplessis883/AutoNote/README.md

 Quick MySQL Connectivity: AutoNote comes with a built-in method to connect to your MySQL database.
 Interactive Connection Management: GUI buttons allow you to connect or disconnect from the database effortlessly.
 Error Handling: If the connection fails, an error message is displayed.
-Email Handling with EmailBuddy
-Automated Email Parsing: AutoNote incorporates EmailBuddy to automate the process of fetching, deleting, and organizing emails.
-One-Click Operation: A single button to run all EmailBuddy tasks.

 ### Code Snippets Management
 Snippet Saving: Save important code snippets along with a group name and an optional markdown flag.
 Code Loading: Load saved snippets into new code cells or markdown cells with a single click.